-You can redeem small amounts of American AAdvantage miles for magazine and newspaper subscriptions too.
-To do this, go to American’s Mags for Miles website and find a magazine or newspaper subscription that you’re interested in.
-Each magazine and newspaper subscription offered by Mags for Miles has a different redemption rate with some offering better value than others.
+You can redeem small amounts of American AAdvantage miles for newspaper subscriptions too.
+To do this, go to American’s Newspaper Rewards website and find a newspaper subscription that you’re interested in.
+Each newspaper subscription offered has a different redemption rate with some offering better value than others.

 Redeem American AAdvantage Miles For A LifeLock Subscription